Ignore users

 Giant rock doesn't really

 Giant rock doesn't really convey the scale - A, B. Take two sheets of plastacine.
 Force them together.
 Scale up the crumplezone by 100,000+.
-For added effect you may want to sprinkle with icing sugar Smiling
+For added effect you may want to sprinkle with icing sugar Smile

 burlster